Massive-Wiki/developer-massive-wiki/Link workbench/testdir/pageZero.md

 The simple thinking here is to read each wiki page and as we find links append the needed backlink information; viz., the name of this page, to a data item about that page.
 Got it?
 No?
-Me, neither.
+Me neither.